apache/incubator-teaclave/docs/how-to-add-your-function.md

 ```
 Bank A                  Bank B
 Name : Balance          Name  : Balance
-Bob: 1000               Bob : 2000
+Bob  : 1000             Bob   : 2000
-Eva: 100                Alice : 100
+Eva  : 100              Alice : 100
 ```

-Teaclave achieves the goal by asking those Banks upload the encrypted data into the trusted Teaclave executors.
+Teaclave achieves the goal by asking those Banks to upload the encrypted data into the trusted Teaclave executors.
 After both party attests the executors and approve the task.
 The computation is done in the secure TEEs.
-So no one can know the data.
+So the confidentiality and integrity of the data is protected.
 After the computation.
+Each
-Each Bank retrived the result via an attested TLS channel.
+Bank retrives the encrypted result via an attested TLS channel.

 ## Write your function in Rust
 The native function is written in Rust.
 Typically, we put the native